 Patchouli oil has been in use for thousands of years, but it gained tremendous popularity because of its use by the hippies in the 1960s.
-Experts suggest that regular use of patchouli oil by hippies is because of the raw, earthy and natural nature of this oil.
-Hippies preferred using products that were not artificially manufactured and were cruelty free.
+Experts suggest that the regular use of patchouli oil by hippies is because of the raw, earthy, and natural nature of this oil.
+Hippies preferred using products that were not artificially manufactured and were cruelty-free.
 Those are characteristics of patchouli oil.
-Patchouli oil is derived from the plant, Pogostemon cablin, that belongs to the mint family.
-The plant is native to tropical Asian countries such as India, China, Malaysia and the Philippines.
+Patchouli oil is derived from the plant, Pogostemon cablin, which belongs to the mint family.
+The plant is native to tropical Asian countries such as India, China, Malaysia, and the Philippines.
 Some experts suggest that strong-smelling patchouli oil was used by hippies to mask the smell of marijuana that they have used.
 It was also effective in masking the smell of alcohol.
 The hippie culture emphasized unbounded love and inclusiveness.
-Patchouli oil is known for its calming and libido-enhancing effect, which made it popular among the hippies.
+Patchouli oil is known for its calming and libido-enhancing effect, which made it popular among hippies.

 Is patchouli oil good for stress and anxiety?

 There is a lack of scientific evidence to support the use of patchouli oil for medical conditions including stress, depression, and anxiety.
 Caution is advised.
 The oil, however, is used by practitioners of alternative medicine including Ayurveda and aromatherapy for managing mental conditions such as stress, depression, and anxiety.

 Besides its use for mental conditions, patchouli oil is also used for other purposes including

 - Treating skin conditions such as skin allergies and inflammation

 - Treating bad breath, especially from alcohol use

 - Treating diarrhea and stomach pain

 - Treating skin conditions as a constituent of skin creams, lotions, and other personal care products

 - Treating hair conditions such as hair loss and dandruff